rgorby/MAGE/docs/source/userGuide/makeitso/create_gamhelio_ensemble.rst

 * Create a grid of all possible parameter combinations.

-* Compute additionbal parameters from the ensemble parameters.
+* Compute additional parameters from the ensemble parameters.

 * Create a directory for each ensemble member simulation.

 * Create the input XML files for each ensemble member for use by ``gamhelio_mpi.x``.

-* Create the PBS cript for each ensemble member.
+* Create the PBS script for each ensemble member.

 * Create a bash script that submits each ensemble member as a separate PBS job.